Developer Guide - 2.3.1.1

 Moon Illumination and Phase

 Moon Illumination returns a value from 0.0 to 1.0.
 The table shown is a basic break down.
-You may determine Waxing and Waning types between the values shown using Celestial.MoonIllum.Phase

 or you may get the phase name from the Celestial.MoonIllum.PhaseName